Table of Contents

 28. Google Page Speed Insights [Visit Page Speed Insights]

 With the new search ranking changes from Google and the proliferation of eCommerce visitors coming from mobile phones, site speed has become an important factor for websites.
-Check your website in Google Page Speed Insights and ensure that your eCommerce site is up to par and is optimized for any type of connection speed.
+Check your website in Google Page Speed Insights and ensure that your eCommerce site is up to par and is optimized for any connection speed.

 29. K6.io [Ex LoadImpact] [Go to K6.io]

 K6.io, the ex-Load Impact, maps out and creates websites, mobile applications, web-based applications, and APIs by doing a series of performance tests based on your system’s load capacity and stress endurance.

 The Load Impact tool is a great addition to your website toolbox because it’s extremely reliable, provides realistic load tests, generates load from up to 10 different geographical locations, and can do the heavy lifting when calculating any transferred response rate resource.